AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/generate-output-aem-site.md

 1. Select the output preset that you want to use to regenerate the selected topics.

-    In the AEM Sites output preset, you can define a baseline by selecting specific versions of topics at the map's preset level.
+    For the AEM Sites output preset, you can define a baseline by selecting specific versions of topics you need at the map's preset level.
 The topic versions included in the selected baseline will be used to generate the output accordingly.
-For details on setting a baseline for a map, see Work with baseline.
+For details on using a baseline for a map for AEM Site preset, see [Use legacy component mapping](./generate-output-aem-site-web-editor.md#use-legacy-component-mapping).

 1. Select **Regenerate** to start the output generation process.